Andrey-Pominov/PvpAnalytics/README.md

 The `PvpAnalytics.UI/` directory contains a standalone Vite + React (TypeScript) dashboard that visualises arena statistics.

+### Styling

+- Tailwind CSS provides utility-first styling; global tokens (colors, typography, spacing) live in `tailwind.config.js`.
+- Responsive breakpoints are applied directly in component class names, so the same codebase adapts to desktop and mobile layouts without separate projects.
+- Custom gradients and glassmorphism accents are implemented with Tailwind utilities plus a small number of inline styles where necessary (e.g., SVG shadows).

 ### Install & run

 ```bash